 Let $E$ be a real vector bundle over a path-connected space $B$ with fiber $E_b$ at $b \in B$.
 Let us consider the associated fiber bundle

-given by $(b, \nu) \mapsto b$.
-Any cross-section $\mu \colon B \to \mathcal{M}(E)$ of the fiber bundle \ref{ma} is called \emph{mass assignment} on the Euclidean vector bundle $E$.
+given by $(b, \mu) \mapsto b$.
+Any cross-section $\mu \colon B \to \mathcal{M}(E)$ of the fiber bundle \ref{ma} is called a \emph{mass assignment} on the Euclidean vector bundle $E$.
 Notice that $\mu^b := \mu(b)$ is a measure on the fiber $E_{b}$ for every $b \in B$.
-For a more detailed treatment of mass assignments on Euclidean vector bundles see \cite{blagojevic2023many}.
-The name ``mass assignment'' was chosen to go along with ``mass distribution'' for the measures on the fibers; however, as stated in the introduction and following the terminology in \cite{blagojevic2018center} we will use the simple term ``measure'' for ``mass distribution''.
+For a more detailed treatment of mass assignments on Euclidean vector bundles, see \cite{blagojevic2023many}.
+The name ``mass assignment'' was chosen to align with ``mass distribution'' for the measures on the fibers; however, as stated in the introduction and following the terminology in \cite{blagojevic2018center}, we will use the term ``measure'' for ``mass distribution''.

 Motivated by the study of the center transversal theorem for mass assignments in \cite{schnider2020ham} and \cite{axelrod2022bisections}, by the results obtained in \cite{blagojevic2018center} regarding the improved Rado depth of the measures, and by the study of mass assignments over arbitrary Euclidean vector bundles in \cite{blagojevic2023many}, one can formulate the following general problem: